Anyone who knows me knows that I am very passionate about writing and blogging.

-Today’s article is not about myself and my writing though, rather it is about why I so strongly believe that YOU ( the future or current dietitian) should be writing/blogging.
+Today’s article is not about myself and my books though, rather it is about why I so strongly believe that YOU ( the future or current dietitian) should be writing/blogging.

 Here are my 7 reasons why I believe it is such a critical activity to take part in:

 1. It is a natural way to keep current: Continuing education is a fundamental component of dietetic practice.
 No matter how confident you think you are with a given topic, actually writing about it requires a different level of precision and articulation.
 Not only that, but it forces you to keep as up to date as possible.
 When you blog on topics you don’t just learn about the topic for the sake of it, you learn about it for the purpose of conveying an effective message and so the knowledge comes and stays with you more naturally.

 3. It improves your web presence & grows your audience: Having a website is awesome.
 Having a website that people actually visit is even better.
 These days you never know what opportunities could come your way and the more unique content you have on your website the more searchable it becomes and the higher it ranks on search engines.
 Regularly updating your website with engaging content gives visitors a reason to return to your site regularly and keeps it relevant.

 4. It keeps your writing skills sharp: In the age of social media and digital everything, I feel like writing has become somewhat of a lost or forgotten art.
 Don’t let this changing landscape fool you though.
 Writing is, and always will be, an invaluable skill to have and if you feel that you have become estranged with the written word, blogging may be your solution.